 While polyaspartic coatings tend to be more costly than epoxy coatings, we suggest that their overall score in the “pro” column warrants serious consideration for your project.

 Note, however, that these finishes are not mutually exclusive.
 A polyaspartic finish coating can be applied over an epoxy primer.
-If you’re not sure which coating application is right for your project, don’t hesitate to reach out to the folks at CDN Paint.
-They’ll connect you with a top-rated industrial coating expert who can help.

 Select Suppliers of Polyaspartic Paint and Coating